Chetan165/PrepDash/README.md

-###PrepDash : All in one Platform for Placement
+### repDash : All in one Platform for Placement

---features:
+- features:
   * Interviews Scheduling
   * View Company Questions/topics
   * Practice Aptitude questions